awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_docker_ecstutorial.md

 **Note**
 All of the code for this tutorial is available in the awslabs repository on GitHub at [https://github\.com/awslabs/eb\-docker\-nginx\-proxy](https://github.com/awslabs/eb-docker-nginx-proxy)

-The file that Elastic Beanstalk uses to configure the containers on an EC2 instance is a JSON\-formatted text file named `Dockerrun.aws.json`\.
+The file that Elastic Beanstalk uses to configure the containers on an Amazon EC2 instance is a JSON\-formatted text file named `Dockerrun.aws.json`\.
 Create a text file with this name at the root of your application and add the following text:

 ```
 {